MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 This looks like a good detection rule.

-22. It is important to help the SOC Analyst by providing as much context about the alert as you can.
+22. It is important to help the Security Operations Analyst by providing as much context about the alert as you can.
 This includes projecting Entities for use in the investigation graph.
+Run the following query:

 ```KQL
 Event_Reg_SetValue